Caesurus/CTF_Writeups/2023-09-PatriotCTF/pwn/chall_softshell/readme.md

         puts(str: "\nArgument is too large!")
     break
 ```
 The code that prints out arguments via the `View command` will not print an argument that is larger than 4 characters.
-This was a problem initially trying to leak stuff, but I had missed that there was a FSB.
+This was a problem initially because i could only leak 4 bytes at a time, but I had missed that there was a `Format String Bug`.
 So I create a command with several arguments like this:

 ```
 cmd %3$p %4$p %5$p %6$p %7$p %8$p %9$p %10$p
 ```
-This allowed me to print off the stack and leak both heap and base address locations.
+This allowed me to print items/pointers off the stack and leak both heap and base address locations.
+I leaked the heap because I initially thought the solution would involve replacing the tcache pointer to arbitrary memory, and circumventing the ptmalloc security checks.
+But the solution ended up being much easier than that.

 ## Putting it all together